rociocastropinto/-similarity-search-sehen-lernen/README.md

-# Similarity Search — Interactive Learning Unit
+# Similarity Search: Interactive Learning Unit

 An interactive tutorial and implementation guide for the **Similarity Search** feature on the [Sehen Lernen platform](https://sehenlernen.uni-goettingen.de), developed for the M.A.
 Digital Humanities programme at Georg-Augustus-Universität Göttingen.